lezinst/robsaint/README.md

 # robstlezin : A Portfolio Website

-The purpose of this repo is to showcase some of the projects I've been workin on.
+The purpose of this repo is to showcase some of the projects I've been working on.